carlosjennings1991/RealEstate_Assumptions/README.md

 ___

 The mechanics of the machine learning model can be found here - https://github.com/mhorstman/Final_Project_Team_1, the purpose of this repo is to showcase the very suprising finding about <i>who</i> is selling.

+### Assumption 1: Those who have lived in their homes the longest are more likely to sell

+<i> i.e the downsizing Baby Boomer </i>

+### Assumption 2: Those with the most equity are more likely to sell.

+<i> i.e cashing out, plain and simple </i>

+### Assumption 3: Those with the lowest, or absent, loan burdens are most likely to sell.

+<i> i.e nothing keeping them there </i>